James Seymour (Kent cricketer): Cricket career

-Seymour made his first-class cricket debut for London County Cricket Club in 1900 but played only three times for the side and was offered a place in Kent's Tonbridge Nursery where young professionals were coached by Captain William McCanlis.
-He first appeared for Kent in 1902 having qualified for the county by residence, and was soon a regular in the side, appearing at least 20 times each season until World War I and in all but two seasons until his retirement at the end of the 1926 season.
-A right-handed batsman, he was part of the Kent side which won the County Championship four times between 1906 and 1913.
+Seymour made his first-class cricket debut for London County Cricket Club in 1900 but played only three times and was offered a place in Kent's Tonbridge Nursery where young professionals were coached by Captain William McCanlis.
+He first appeared for Kent in 1902 having qualified for the county by residence, and was soon a regular, appearing at least 20 times each season until World War I and in all but two seasons until his retirement at the end of the 1926 season.
+A right-handed batsman, he was part of Kent's County Championship winners four times between 1906 and 1913.

 Seymour scored more than 1,000 runs in a season 16 times, including in all four Championship winning years, and made 2,088 in 1913, 1,932 of them for Kent, at the time the second highest aggregate scored during a season for Kent to Wally Hardinge who scored 2,018 runs during the same season.
 He is fifth on the list of all time run scorers for Kent with 26,818 and scored 53 centuries for the County which remains the sixth highest number scored for Kent in first-class cricket.

 Against Worcestershire in 1904 he became the first player to score a century in both innings of a match for Kent, a feat he repeated twice more for the county.
 His innings of 204 against Hampshire at Tonbridge in 1907 was at the time a record for Kent, a record which he went on to twice exceed, scoring 218 not out against Essex in 1913 at the County Ground, Leyton and 214 in 1914 against the same County at Tunbridge Wells.

 Seymour holds the Kent record for consecutive County Championship matches played for Kent, appearing in 196 consecutive Championship matches for the County between 1902 and 1911.
-He was described in his Wisden obituary as an "indispensable member" of the Kent side who "could never be left out", despite Kent having an excellent side in the years before the First World War.
+He was described in his Wisden obituary as an "indispensable member" of the team who "could never be left out", despite Kent having an excellent team in the years before the First World War.
 He appeared in 536 matches for the county, a total which places him third on the list of most appearances for Kent.

 As well as being a high quality batsman, Seymour was an excellent slip fielder.
-He took a total of 659 catches for Kent in his career, second only to Frank Woolley, including taking six in one innings in 1904 against a touring South African side at Canterbury.
+He took a total of 659 catches for Kent in his career, second only to Frank Woolley, including taking six in one innings in 1904 against the South African tourists at Canterbury.
 As of April 2016 this remains a Kent record shared jointly with Stuart Leary who repeated the feat in 1958.
 He bowled off-breaks occasionally, taking 17 wickets in his career.

-Seymour's final first-class match was in September 1926, appearing for Kent against MCC at the end of the 1926 season.
+Seymour's final first-class match was in September 1926, appearing for Kent against Marylebone Cricket Club (MCC) at the end of the 1926 season.
 He made a total of 553 first-class appearances in his career, including three for the Players and toured America with Kent in 1903.
 After his retirement he coached at Epsom College.